This article has links to products and services we recommend, which we may make a commission from.

-Beef Heart – Anticuchos Corazon
+Dare to Taste Beef Heart – Anticuchos Corazon

 When we mentioned our experience in Peru to chef Miguel, he immediately had us try his version of anticuchos corazon.

 Right away, we noticed a couple of key differences.
 In Peru, the anticuchos are grilled, while at the restaurant, they are seared.

-Surprising Chocolate Dome Dessert
+Must-Have Surprising Chocolate Dome Dessert

 To complete the experience of the unique flavors at Pisco y Nazca, was their signature dessert, the chocolate dome.